LAW OF THREE (4)

 Decision is an act of the will.
 The

-decisions we can take depends on how conscious (or awake )we are and the mode of our attention
+decisions we can take depends on how conscious (or awake )we are and the state of our attention

 We can distinguish three states of our attention:

 attention.
 Like in mantric meditation.
-Focused attention on a job, an object, etc. Attention directed or under our directional control.
+Focused attention on a job, an object, etc. Attention under our directional control.

 Open attention: Fully receptive